 Museum of History

-The Gloucester Museum of History is currently featuring the summer exhibit, "The Good Old Days".
-The exhibit opened May 1st and will continue through November.
-Included in the exhibit are household items, clothing, toys, photos, tools and numerous other items that were used in Gloucester from the late 1800's to the mid-1900's.
+The Gloucester Museum of History is currently featuring a holiday exhibit of Santa Clause and an assortment of antique Christmas cards.
+The holiday exhibit will be on display until January 25, 2019.
+Also featured is "The Good Old Days".
+This exhibit includes household items, clothing, toys, photos, tools and numerous other items that were used in Gloucester from the late 1800's to the mid-1900's.

 Continuing on display is the exhibit "Threads: A Loving Legacy Unfolds."
 This exhibit highlights the creative handiwork of ladies from two families who helped shape the history of Gloucester County - the Sterlings and the Shacklefords.
 Pictures of each woman are included and stories of many of the pieces on display, some dating back to 1920.
 The display was created by cousins Hilda Anne Nolen Hodgson, Amy Williams Boykin, Heather Sterling Pearce and Mary Anne Sterling.